rcruzper/dotfiles/README.md

 - [zgen](https://github.com/tarjoilija/zgen) - A lightweight plugin manager for Zsh.
 - git
 - node
-- [z](https://github.com/rupa/z) - Tracks your most used directories, based on 'frecency'.
+- [z](https://github.com/rupa/z) - Tracks your most used directories, based on 'frequency'.
 - [timedog](https://github.com/nlfiedler/timedog) - Displays the set of files that were saved for any given backup created by Mac OS X Time Machine.
 - openssl
 - maven